Jump to topic

 There are several available options for treating depression and alcohol abuse.
 Inpatient and outpatient treatment centers are two medically supervised options, while healthcare professionals may also recommend pharmaceutical or cognitive behavioral therapy (CBT).

-If you or a loved one needs treatment help for depression and alcohol abuse, reach out to an addiction specialist or contact AlcoholRehabHelp.
+If you or a loved one needs treatment help for depression and alcohol abuse, reach out to an addiction specialist or contact an addiction specialist.
 We can help you find the right treatment options for dealing with depression and alcohol use.
+If you have an alcohol use disorder and a mental health problem, it is essential to seek help for both conditions.